 Large thrift store chains like Goodwill and Salvation Army typically get lots of donated items every day and can be a great place to find your next book shelf or coffee table.
 Local thrift shops can be worth checking out too.

-21. Checking out Salvage Stores
+21. Checking Out Salvage Stores

 One of the most widely known salvage stores, Habitat ReStore , has locations throughout the country and often sells new and used furnishings, as well as appliances, for far less than retail.
+Bonus: They are helping to divert those goods from the waste stream.

 22. Going Cheap on Art and Accessories

 Once you’ve made your big item purchases, it’s time to think small (and cheap) with accent pillows, throws, artwork, and other decorative accessories.
 These items don’t need to cost a lot to add serious personal style to a space.
+You may fall for a $150 throw pillow but, odds are, you could find a super cute one for a fraction of the cost.

 23. Stopping by Estate Sales

-You can often find beautiful, high quality pieces of furniture, as well as artwork, at estate sales for a fraction of what you’d pay at a store.
+You can often find beautiful, high-quality pieces of furniture, as well as artwork, at estate sales for a fraction of what you’d pay at a store.
 You can find estate sale listings in your area on Craigslist as well as Estatesale.com and Estatesales.net .

 24. Haggling Over the Price